-Coincidentally, we also have a new sponsor this week: Open Social, community building for non-profits at getopensocial.com.
+Coincidentally, we also have a new sponsor this week: Open Social, community building for nonprofits at getopensocial.com.
 Thank you, everyone, at Open Social and GoalGorilla for supporting our program.
 We’re so glad to have you.
-Last week, I talked about that new job as director of community at CommunityCo where I’m leading online community efforts for our portfolio of communities including YEC, the Forbes councils, the Men’s Health Fitness council, and more.
-We talk about the community management career path on this show pretty regularly.
-Did two shows in January where we covered the career ceiling in our profession with Alexander Dao.
-The job search process for an experienced community pro with [unintelligible 00:01:47]
+Last week, I talked about that new job as Director of Community at CommunityCo where I’m leading online community efforts for our portfolio of communities including YEC, the Forbes Councils, the Men’s Health Fitness Council, and more.
+We talk about the community management career path on this show pretty regularly and did two shows in January where we covered the career ceiling in our profession with Alexander Dao and the job search process for an experienced community pro with Trella Rath.

-I love to talk to people, in the moment.
-I’m really in the moment, right now.
-As far as my career goes and this kind of shift in my professional life.
+I love to talk to people in the moment.
+I’m really in the moment right now, as far as my career goes and this kind of shift in my professional life.
 It took quite a process to get to the point where I was offered a job that I actually wanted to accept.
 Bringing that on the show, I didn’t want to talk to myself.
 I don’t think that’s a lot of fun.
 I don’t know how much I would push myself.
-So, I’ve enlisted Brandon Eley, one of my closest friends, to lead a conversation and the spirit of this show into really push me to talk about the process that led me to this point.
+So, I’ve enlisted Brandon Eley, one of my closest friends, to lead a conversation in the spirit of this show and to really push me to talk about the process that led me to this point.

-There is no one besides me, who knows more about my search for new opportunity than he does.
+There is no one besides me, who knows more about my search for a new opportunity than he does.
 He really had a front row seat.
 I’m so glad that he agreed to develop and host this week’s episode.
-Brandon is an e-commerce and online marketing author, consultant and speaker, the founder and president of 2bigfeet.com.
-A large size men’s shoe retailer.
+Brandon is an e-commerce and online marketing author, consultant, and speaker, and the founder and president of 2bigfeet.com, a large size men’s shoe retailer.
 Brandon, welcome to the program.

 [00:02:40] Brandon Eley: Hey Patrick, thanks for having me on.
-I’m really honored to be a guest host on Community Signal this week.
-Just to be on to discuss your recent career search process.
+I’m really honored to be a guest host on Community Signal this week and just to be on to discuss your recent career search process.

 [00:02:49] Patrick O’Keefe: [laughs].
 It’s a little crazy because you’re the first one.
 I’ve never really done anything like this on this show.
 80 something episodes here, where I really just said, “Hey, I got this idea.
 Can you develop a show around this?
 And I’m not gonna be too involved in that.”
 So, you were gracious enough to do so.
 With that, I’m going to turn it over to you.
 Don’t go easy on me.

-[00:03:08] Brandon Eley: [laughs] All right, don’t worry about it.
+[00:03:08] Brandon Eley: [laughs] Alright, don’t worry about it.
 First question for you here, Patrick.
 You’ve spent your entire career in community management.
-But outside of writing and speaking about community management, up until now, you’ve focused on communities that you’ve built and ran yourself.
-What made you want to go to work for someone else, after 17 years of doing your own thing?
+But outside of writing and speaking about community management, up until now, you’ve focused on communities that you built and ran yourself.
+What made you want to go to work for someone else, after seventeen years of doing your own thing?